opendp/opendp/docs/source/getting-started/tabular-data/essential-statistics.rst

 We will use `sample
 data <https://github.com/opendp/dp-test-datasets/blob/main/data/eurostat/README.ipynb>`__
-from the Labour Force Survey in France.
+from the Labor Force Survey in France.

 .. tab-set::